STARFIGHTER! The Iconoclasts

 “I'm on leave right now.”
 Starsha said "You just woke me up."

-“Where’s your father?”
+“What about your father?”

 “I know he’s on assignment.”
-Starsha said
+Starsha said “I don’t think he knows.”

 Destine sighed and rubbed her eyes.
 Starsha could tell that she was not being her usual coarse self, but was deeply worried.
-"Excuse me?
-Admiral?” she asked.

 Starsha sighed, “Starship Duty!?
-I’m a marine not a cruise director!”
+I’m a Marine not a cruise director!”

-Destine narrowed her eyes turning red “Either you learn to be a cruise director or you learn to be my secretary…NOW, WHAT'S IT GOING TO DAMN WELL BE!!!!??” she roared.
+Destine again narrowed her eyes turning red “Either you learn to be a cruise director or you learn to be my secretary…NOW, WHAT'S IT GOING TO DAMN WELL BE!!!!??” she roared.

 Starsha shrugged, thinking, You win…as usual…“Where and when should I meet the Enterprise?”

 “She’s still three days out from Earth…but I’m sending a shuttle for you right now to take you to the Sandy Hook house; I have Okuan to look after the stable.
-You shall bring Belinda with you.”

 "What is it?"